sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

 If you look closely at the Internet, you will not find any mention of a specification that describes the "LTI Privacy Launch" protocol.
 It is because (as of the writing of this documentation) the Privacy Launch specification is essentially done but not approved and released yet.
-Often in these situations, Sakai takes a pretty much complete specification and implements it early and then also implements it in Tsugi as a nice "proof of concept".
-These early implementations help other LMS and tool vendors see working code so they are assured that the specification can be implemented and works pretty well.
+Often in these situations, Sakai takes a nearly complete specification and implements it early and then also implements it in Tsugi as a nice "proof of concept".
+These early implementations help other LMS and tool vendors see working code so they are assured that the specification can be implemented and works well.

 That is where this feature is in Sakai - working perfectly and waiting for the official specification to be released.
 It is a nice feature and easy to build - if you are an LMS or Tool